 In the initial days of the “stroke”, care and patience will be needed to keep the dog from bumping into things or hurting himself if he falls or rolls over – confining him to a single room or crate with no obstacles in is often the kindest action until his condition improves.
 It might be necessary to feed by hand and also to support his weight as he goes out to toilet – often the use of a blanket as a sling to help him stand is all that is required, and of course the opportunity to go out with your help, say 4 or 5 times a day.

 Improvement can be expected in pretty much all cases but occasionally, the head tilt may remain permanently.
-Other than drugs to easy the initial nausea, no treatment really seems to be particularly effective and the condition usually improves by itself in 2-4 weeks.
+Other than drugs to ease the initial nausea, no treatment really seems to be particularly effective and the condition usually improves by itself in 2-4 weeks.